gamblevore/speedie/Documentation/isms.md

 ---
 ### Custom Operators
 Speedie uses custom operators a lot.
 For string appends obviously, but for all sorts of classes.
 For example, you can compare an array to an int. `Strings` too.
-And `RingTree`!
+And `list`!

     || x = ["a", "b", "c"]
     if x == 3